The Ultimate Guide To A Plant-Based Diet

 As mentioned earlier, a plant-based diet can mean something different for every individual.
 At Mosaic, we believe in a non-judgemental approach to plant-based eating — one that emphasizes conscious consumption over strict requirements on what you can or can't eat.
 Simply put, we know eating plants is great for you, and for the earth, so why not make it a bigger part of our meals?
 Even if that means dairy, or even some meat gets included in your diet, the important thing is that you're aware of what you consume and the impact it has on the world.
 Something is always better than nothing.

-For the sake of total clarity, when we list our meals on our site, we use a Vegetarian icon icon to denote vegetarian choices (that may still contain animal products like cheese and eggs), and a Vegan icon icon to denote vegan choices that are strictly vegan and don't contain any animal products.
+For the sake of total clarity, when we list our meals on our site, we use a icon to denote vegetarian choices (that may still contain animal products like cheese and eggs), and a icon to denote vegan choices that are strictly vegan and don't contain any animal products.

 Phew!
 Now that we've clarified what 'plant-based' actually means, let's get into the good stuff — why it's good for you and good for the planet!